Transmutation-accelerated sampling method for multi-component ZrCu(Al) metallic glasses: Simulation methods

-\textit{Simulation methods --- } The interatomic interactions are simulated through an Embedded Atom Method (EAM) as developed by \cite{cheng2009atomic}.
-For thermodynamics and kinetics, we performed simulations consisting of $N$=1500 atoms in a cubic box with periodic boundary conditions in three dimensions.
-Our simulations are performed with LAMMPS~\cite{lammps}, using a time step $\Delta t$=1~fs.
-The glass state is obtained through quenching in the isobaric-isothermal ensemble ($NpT$) from the liquid at 2000~K to 300~K using a cooling rate $\kappa=10^{12}$~K/s.
-We save configurations every 50~K during the cooling process for further analysis.
-The cooling process is performed by integrating the Nos\'e-Hoover equations with damping parameters $\tau_T$=2~fs and $\tau_p$=5~ps for the thermostat and barostat.
-All results are obtained keeping the external pressure $p$=0.\\ \textit{Hybrid Molecular Dynamics-Monte Carlo (MD+MC) algorithm ---} In order to generate glasses that attempt to emulate the mechanical behavior observed in experiments, we employ a hybrid Molecular Dynamics-Monte Carlo (MD+MC) scheme under the variance-constrained semi-grand canonical ensemble (VC-SGC) \cite{sadigh2012scalable}.
-Differently from traditional SMC, this VC-SGC MC scheme allows exploring the configurational degrees of freedom by randomly selecting an atom and attempting to change its type, while also calculating the corresponding energy and \textit{concentration} changes.
-It allows to target specific concentration ranges while maintaining fixed total number of particles and the volume.
-Acceptance of these transmutations follows the Metropolis criterion, ensuring the preservation of detailed balance.
-On the other hand, the relaxation processes are accounted for by the MD integration steps.
-To maintain the desired concentration within the system \cite{sadigh2012scalable}, we set the variance parameter $\kappa$=10$^3$.
-Furthermore, we evaluate the differences in chemical potential relative to Zr using hybrid MD+MC simulations under the semi-grand canonical ensemble at a temperature of 2000~K. The specific set of parameters that minimize the composition errors in relation to the desired concentration can be found in the Appendix.\\ \textit{Quenching Protocol ---} The quenching is performed starting from molten metals at high temperature well above the melting point using a fixed cooling rate of $10^{12}$ K/s at fixed pressure.
-For the MD+MC scheme, every 20 MD steps, a MC cycle consisting of $N/4$ attempts is performed.
-For a comparison between different cooling rates with MD and MD+MC, see Appendix. \\
+The atomic interactions were simulated with the EAM potential for ZrCu(Al) glasses~\cite{cheng2009atomic}.
+We performed simulations consisting of $N$=4000 atoms in a cubic box with periodic boundary conditions.
+For mechanical deformations, we studied samples with $N$=100000 particles.
+Our simulations were performed with LAMMPS~\cite{lammps}, using a time step $\Delta t$=2~fs.
+The glass state was obtained by quenching in the isobaric-isothermal ensemble ($NpT$) by integrating the Nos\'e-Hoover equations with damping parameters $\tau_T$=0.2~ps and $\tau_p$=2~ps for the thermostat and barostat.
+All results were obtained keeping the external pressure $p$=0 bar.
+We saved configurations during the cooling process for further analysis of the dynamics, thermal stability, and mechanical response.\\ \textit{Hybrid Molecular Dynamics---} The hybrid scheme under the VC~SGC ensemble \cite{sadigh2012scalable} is governed by two parameters $\varphi$ and $\kappa$ that are Lagrange multipliers associated with constraints in the first and second moments of the concentration, respectively.
+The method is based on particle class transmutations and therefore works differently from polydisperse swap, where particle diameters are changed~\cite{brito2018swap}.
+The hybrid MD+VC~SGC scheme enables the exploration of the configurational degrees of freedom by randomly selecting an atom and attempting to change its type, while also calculating the corresponding energy and concentration changes.
+Acceptance of these transmutations follows the Metropolis criterion, ensuring the preservation of detailed balance~\cite{sadigh2012excess}.
+On the other hand, the relaxation processes are taken into account by MD integration steps. {Following each transmutation attempt, short MD trajectories are performed to relax local structure, preventing artificial heating and ensuring physically realistic chemical ordering~\cite{sadigh2012scalable,berthier2019efficient}.}